THE PURITAN

 This is where matters have become problematical.
 The established Church and the nation of Israel are poles apart.
 And yet their religious institutions each still claim to be the chosen people of God.
 As far as they are concerned God can wrap them up right now in their church or synagogue and lift them straight into heaven just as they are.
 Their present day membership in the rolls will fit the bill just fine, (or so they think).
 This, of course, cannot be.
 The Holy Scriptures connect to both Israel and also to the Church.
 Yet God is apparently drawing out a single company of covenant people from out of both sides of the family.
 The adjectives 'royal' and 'holy' are involved too as we shall see.

 "Replacement Theology" is a church crafted adaptation designed to deal with the politico-religious problem.
-These allegorizationss and vaporizations of Augustine and Origen are manipulations of scripture.
+These allegorizations and vaporizations of Augustine and Origen are manipulations of scripture.
 But as well as doing violence to the clear teaching of scripture the error they spread abroad engenders a usurping antisemitism.
-This unscrupulous doctrine is still presnt in the older denominations.
+This unscrupulous doctrine is still present in the older denominations.
 The Reformation scarcely touched it.
 The doctrine writes the Jewish nation out of the picture.
 The Church is now the new Israel of God, (they say).

 Where did they get this from?